Distribution rules of crystallographic systematic absences on the Conway topograph and their application to powder auto-indexing: Main results for the distribution rules of systematic absences

 \section{Main results for the distribution rules of systematic absences}

 We now discuss on the distribution rules of systematic absences on a topograph.
 Those used in our algorithm are described as theorems, whereas other properties important for powder auto-indexing algorithms are mentioned as facts.
-As proved in Proposition \ref{prop:basic property of extinction rules1}, there are only a finite number of types of systematic absences, and they are classified by a triplet $(G, H, x + V^{\sum_{R_H}})$.
+As proved in Proposition \ref{prop:basic property of extinction rules1}, there are only a finite number of types of systematic absences, and they are classified by the types $(G, H)$.

-It is not difficult to prove our theorems if $\Gamma_{ext}(G, H, x + V^{\sum_{R_H}})$ is contained in ${\mathcal H}_{G, H}$ in (\ref{eq:definition of {mathcal H}_{G, H}}).
+It is not difficult to prove our theorems if $\Gamma_{ext}(G, H)$ is contained in ${\mathcal H}_{G, H}$ in (\ref{eq:definition of {mathcal H}_{G, H}}).
 (This always holds for lattices of rank 2.)
 Because too many case-by-case considerations are required otherwise, the most difficult part of the theorems is confirmed by direct computation, using the International Tables ($N = 2$) and executing a program ($N = 3$).
 For confirmation of the case $N = 3$, we verify that the program outputs exactly the same list as the International Tables.